Who Can You Become?

 As you become more involved on campus, and new experiences and opportunities shape who you are, the Student Activities Office will be right there with you to support you and help you grow personally and professionally.
 We will work with you to help develop your leadership skills, and provide several ways you can grow into greater levels of leadership and service while enriching student life on campus.

-The BHCC Student Activities Office works with a team of experienced students and alumni who serve as New Student Mentors.
-New Student Mentors assist new students in making the successful transition to Bunker Hill Community College.
-First and foremost, New Student Mentors are goodwill ambassadors of the institution and serve as an additional resource to new students as they acclimate to academic and student life at BHCC.
-The New Student Mentor is a positive role model who demonstrates through their words and actions the appropriate behaviors, attitudes and values we instill in our college community.
-Similarly, the New Student Mentor Mentor’s role is to support the goals of BHCC to provide excellent customer service, promote student success, and prepare students for the workforce.
+The BHCC Student Leadership and Engagement Office works with a team of experienced students who serve as Student Engagement Leaders.
+Student Engagement Leaders assist new students in making the successful transition to Bunker Hill Community College.
+First and foremost, Orientation Leaders are goodwill ambassadors of the institution and serve as an additional resource to new students as they acclimate to academic and student life at BHCC.
+The Student Engagement Leader is a positive role model who demonstrates through their words and actions the appropriate behaviors, attitudes and values we instill in our college community.
+Similarly, the Student Engagement Leaders role is to support the goals of BHCC to provide excellent customer service, promote student success, and prepare students for the workforce.

-The New Student Mentor serves as a guide to a less experienced new student with the goal of developing self-reliance and personal accountability.
-The mentor is active in helping to shape the life of another by demonstrating positive values and actions and providing active support and guidance.; to positively guide a new students’ actions, attitudes and behaviors.
+The Student Engagement Leader serves as a guide to a less experienced new student with the goal of developing self-reliance and personal accountability.
+The Student Engagement Leader is active in helping to shape the life of another by demonstrating positive values and actions and providing active support and guidance; to positively guide a new students’ actions, attitudes and behaviors.

-The Student Activities Office works very closely with New Student Mentors, and provides them with considerable training to manage the multiple demands of their positions, empower them as resource-brokers to effectively refer students to whatever assistance and support they need, and as leaders to help shape the culture of the college through positive action, service and community development.
+The Student Leadership and Engagement Office works very closely with Student Engagement Leaders, and provides them with considerable training to manage the multiple demands of their positions, empower them as resource-brokers to effectively refer students to whatever assistance and support they need, and as leaders to help shape the culture of the college through positive action, service and community development.

 Are you interested in identifying your life purpose and discovering the talents inside of you?
-The Student Activities Office presents two, three-day Leadership Development Retreats, in July and January, for Student Government Officers, Club Leaders, and New Student Mentors.
+The Student Leadership and Engagement Office presents a 3-day Summer Leadership Retreat for Student Government Officers, Club Leaders, and New Student Mentors.
 Students attend workshops focused on one or more of the following:

 - Personal Growth: developing a personal mission statement, identifying personal values, and setting goals and objectives, time management